Laerdal/python-objdictgen/README.md

 ### Legacy commands

 The legacy commands `objdictgen` and `objdictedit` are still available.
 The same commands are available under `odg gen` and `odg edit` respectively.
-Note that Python 2 is required to run `objdictedit` due to the dependency on the old wxpython library.

 ## JSON schema